amircybersec/FyneProxy/README.md

 - [ ] Add [system tray](https://docs.fyne.io/explore/systray)
 - [ ] run HTTP server and serve a simple web page with connection intructions
 - [ ] Add support for KDE desktop, linux terminal, etc [ref](https://github.com/himanshub16/ProxyMan)
+- [ ] Increment port if another server is running on that port and save that to the settings
+- [ ] Show connected devices IP addresses in share mode